tlouchao/tlouchao.github.io/src/content/blog/batch-renamer.md

     def get_filepath(self):
         self.filepath = QFileDialog().getExistingDirectory()
 ```
-*This* Python file, which contained the class definition for the `BatchRenamerWindow`, would become the primary working file
+This Python file, which contained the class definition for the `BatchRenamerWindow`, would become the primary working file
 over those next couple of weeks.

 ## Implementation ##

-As I was unfamiliar with Python bindings for Qt beforehand, note that the following implementation details will primarily cover discoveries made while working with PyQt.
+Since I was unfamiliar with Python bindings for Qt beforehand, note that the following details will primarily cover discoveries made while working with PyQt.

-### The GUI ###
+### UI Design ###

-After prototyping in Qt Designer and converting my Qt Designer `.ui` file to `.py`, I eventually landed on the GUI shown below, which I styled with a <a href="https://doc.qt.io/qt-6/stylesheet.html" target="_blank">Qt Style Sheet</a> (credits to <a href="https://qss-stock.devsecstudio.com/templates.php" target="_blank">DevSec Studio</a>):
+After prototyping in Qt Designer and converting my `.ui` file to `.py`, I eventually landed on the GUI shown below, which I styled with a <a href="https://doc.qt.io/qt-6/stylesheet.html" target="_blank">Qt Style Sheet</a> (credits to <a href="https://qss-stock.devsecstudio.com/templates.php" target="_blank">DevSec Studio</a>):

 <br/>
 <div class=div-center>